PubChimps/odsc-omd-mcp/README.md

 For a model to be able to easily differentiate between this OpenMetadata and the one on your laptop, we have named it Collate.
 Now you can try the following prompts:

 ```
-How many assets are in collate?
+what is the count of all assets in collate?
 ```

 or: